rbatzing/store/README.md

 store
 =====

+!
+Description

 A mini store application

 This program has 2 modes:

-1) Read the bar code of new products and assign prices
+# Read the bar code of new products and assign prices
-2) read the bar codes of products and calculate the bill
+# read the bar codes of products and calculate the bill

+!
+Requires:

+* sample.dat : a text file with the data Barcode and price